navya-yadav17/sudoku-game/README.md

 # sudoku-game
-created a full c++ based code to create a sudoku solver usnig backtracking.
+created a full c++ based code to create a sudoku solver using backtracking.